checklist/checklist-support/docs/mobile/templates/run.md

 # Template Trigger
 The true power of Checklist is in its ability to re-use previously created checklist templates over and over.
 Don't re-invent the wheel!

 "Triggering" a template creates a checklist which you (or anyone you assign it to) can use.
 It is mostly used in a business environment where you want to follow a particular business process.
-For example store opening checklist or [cleaning checklist](https://checklist.com/cleaning-checklist){:target="\_blank"}.
-But you can also use it in a personal setting such as a [Travel Packing Checklist](https://checklist.com/travel-checklist){:target="\_blank"}.
-Visit our [checklist templates](https://checklist.com/templates){:target="\_blank"} to see more examples.
+For example store opening checklist or [cleaning checklist ↗](https://checklist.com/cleaning-checklist){:target="\_blank"}.
+But you can also use it in a personal setting such as a [Travel Packing Checklist ↗](https://checklist.com/travel-checklist){:target="\_blank"}.
+Visit our [checklist templates ↗](https://checklist.com/templates){:target="\_blank"} to see more examples.

 To Trigger a template:
 * your or a team member must create the template